LIFE GOES ON: AN INTRODUCTION

 Broad Street

-Sarah's first child was born almost exactly nine months after the 1881 census, but she is still single and living at home.
 Sarah was 21 years old at the time of the 1881 census.
 The Carter family was living in Broad Street, Ely, Cambridgeshire.

-Sarah Ann is shown as a farm labourer. her father was not at home.
+Sarah Ann is shown as a farm labourer.
+Her father was not at home.
 Her mother Anne is 48 years old.

 Sarah is the oldest of two children.
 Her brother James is 16.